Looking to clean like a green champ? To help, I’ve rounded up 6 Canadian Natural Cleaning Products For The Eco-Conscious

 All of the companies mentioned in this blog are Canadian, eco-friendly, and have great sustainable manufacturing practices.
 I should mention that these products do come in plastic containers, many of which are either recycled or recyclable.
 It's not an ideal situation, I recognize that, but we need to remember that not everyone has access to refill and bulk shops and in many cases plastic is the only option.
-I always recommend to try and buy items in bulk when you can.
+I always recommend trying and buying items in bulk when you can.
 It saves you money, but it also helps to cut back on the volume of waste (plastic) you are bringing into the home.

 Cleaning products are big business in Canada, we spend more than $275 million a year on them.
 Keeping our homes clean is about keeping our homes healthy right?
 Not the case if you’re buying conventional cleaners that come with a concoction of chemicals.
 Chemicals that leave VOC’s or volatile organic compounds lingering in our homes, that we breathe in and that cause a slew of health issues.

 To make matters worse, these chemicals enter our bodies through the skin or when we inhale household dust and even from the chemical residue left on kitchen utensils and when you pour them down the drain they can completely destroy aquatic ecosystems.

 Many of the chemicals found in cleaning products are not regulated and typically don't appear on the label either, so it’s impossible to know what’s in many of them, dirty business right?